Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/examples/embedding.md

 ## Matching the language

-Since the language is so simple, the NDL pattern that matches a program is the following:
+Since the language is so simple, the RDL pattern that matches a program is the following:

 ```
 1{"+" | "-" | "<" | ">" | "[" | "]" | "." | ","}